 - For the Stew

 - Cut the chuck roast into bite-size cubes, about 2 inches square.
 The cubes will shrink a bit and you want them sized to easily spear with a fork or scoop with a spoon.
 Put the flour, black pepper and salt into a large ziptop bag and shake it around to combine.
 Put the pieces of beef stew meat in the bag, seal it, and shake it all around to coat the beef with the flour.
 Really knead and shake the bag to make sure as much of the surface of the beef is covered with flour as possible.
 Cut the bacon into small pieces and place in a large Dutch oven.
 Cook over medium heat until the bacon is crispy, then remove it to a paper towel lined plate, leaving the fat in the pot.
 Transfer the beef in batches to the bacon fat in the pot with tongs, and cook, turning occasionally, until browned all over.
 Do not overcrowd the pot, and as each batch is browned, transfer it to a plate.
 If needed, add some olive oil to the pot (or extra bacon fat if you keep it in the fridge).
 When all the beef is browned and on its plate, add the onion, diced carrots and diced celery to the pot (adding more oil if needed) and stir well.
 Pour in ¼ cup of water and scrape up the browned bits from the bottom of the pot.
 Cook until the onions are glassy and the celery and carrots are softening.
 Add the minced garlic and cook for a further minute until fragrant, then stir in the tomato paste and cook one more minute.
 Pour in the stout and stir well, scraping up the browned bits from the bottom of the pot.
 Add the beef broth and Worcestershire sauce and stir well.
 Add half the chopped sage leaves with the bay leaves and thyme stems (make a note of how many so you can fish them out later).
+Return the beef and bacon to the pot.
 Stir well and bring to a boil, then reduce the heat to low, cover and simmer for 1 ½ hours.
 Fish out the bay leaf anf the thyme stems and discard.

 - While the stew is simmering, peel the pearl onions.
 Bring a pot of water to the boil.
 Fill a large bowl with ice water.
 Trim off the stem end of the onions, and when the water is boiling, drip them in and boil for 2 minutes.
 Remove the onions to the ice water using a slotted spoon.
 When the onions are cool enough to handle, pinch the opposite end of the onion and they will pop right out of the peel.
 Cut the remaining two carrots and the parsnips into bite size chunks and add to the pot with the pearl onions and cooked bacon.
 Cover and cook another 30 minutes until the carrot and parsnip are soft.
 Put the cornstarch in a small bowl and spoon in 3 -4 tablespoons of the hot liquid and stir with a fork until smooth and lump free.
 Stir this slurry into the stew and let it bubble for a few minutes until it starts to thicken.
 The liquid should be a lovely gravy.
 Stir in the remaining sage and the chopped parsley.